johnsonb-ucar/beautiful-soup/docs/rst/assimilation_code/modules/observations/obs_sequence_mod.rst

 These routines are commonly used in conversion programs which read observation data from various formats and create a DART observation sequence in memory, and then write it out to a file.
-See the `observations </observations/obs_converters/README.md>`__ directory for examples of programs which create and manipulate observations using this routines.
+See the `observations <../../../observations/obs_converters/README.md>`__ directory for examples of programs which create and manipulate observations using this routines.

 |

-.. _other_modules_used:

 Other modules used
 ------------------